milankinen/cuic/doc/queries.md

 ```

 However, when the application and the test cases become more complex, passing
-the context node around starts to produce boilerplate and hinder the
+the context element around starts to produce boilerplate and hinder the
 maintainability of your tests.

 ```clojure